Upcoming Events at Stone Broke Bread & Books

 May 10th, Friday: Open-no-mic-poetry, bring work to share, support poets.
 Refreshments served.
 5 - 6pm (2nd Friday of every month).

 May 12th, Sunday: The People’s Poetry Workshop, co-sponsored with Hallowell Pride Alliance, facilitated by poet Katherine Hagopian Berry.
-Bring work to share, this week’s theme: TBD.
+Bring work to share, this week’s theme: Other Mothers.
 2 – 4pm, with refreshments.

 May 17th, Friday: Late Nite Art!
-Check out the new collage work, 'Seeds & Threads' by arts collective wild apotropaic.
-5:30-8:00pm, with refreshments (then check out the downtown Gardiner ArtWalk, many great artists to see).
+Check out fiber artist Meryl Troop's work 5:00-8:00pm, with refreshments (then check out the downtown Gardiner ArtWalk, many great artists to see).

 June:

 June 9th, Sunday: The People’s Poetry Workshop, co-sponsored with Hallowell Pride Alliance, facilitated by poet Claire Millikin.
-Bring work to share, this week’s theme: TBD.
+Bring work to share, or be inspired to start something new, this week’s theme: American Sonnet.
+Both in form and theme, Dr. Millikin will investigate with us what it means to exist in this place at this time.
 2 – 4pm, with refreshments.
+Please bring writing utensils/surface.

 June 14th, Friday: Open-no-mic-poetry, bring work to share, support poets.
-Refreshments served.
+Refreshments available.
 5 - 6pm (2nd Friday of every month).
+Co-sponsored by Hallowell Pride Alliance.

 June 30th, Sunday: The Great Race!
-Check us out for race-themed activities and treats, film loop screening of Blake Edwards' production starring Natalie Wood, Tony Curtis & Jack Lemmon.
+1 - 5pm.
+Check us out for movie-themed activities and treats to go along with the real Race: a film loop screening of Blake Edwards' production starring Natalie Wood, Tony Curtis & Jack Lemmon, and a Pie Throwing Contest!
 Free bread to anyone who dresses up like a film character!
+New breads available along with cold drinks and community-oriented books!

 We're open to author readings/oral storytellers, poetry and writing workshops, seed swap/saving/growing workshops, subversive cross-stitch/yarn bombing or alternative textile arts, 'zine/artbook binding/making, political, art, and philosophical lectures, foraging/fermenting/food making classes, renewable energy and climate change talks.
 We're a Queer and BIPOC safe space.
 Please let us know if you want to schedule an event!